 Hilleberg Akto 1-Person Tent

 REI Co-Op Quarter Dome 1 Tent

-REI Quarter Dome tents are best selling, so many people have used and tested it in rough conditions and the tent is sure good quality.
+REI Quarter Dome tents are the best selling, so many people have used and tested it in rough conditions and the tent is sure of good quality.

-The 1-man version is surely not the lightest one person tent nor the best available but it’s a fairly good compromise between price and quality.
-It’s fully freestanding, meaning you don’t need any stakes to pitch it so it can be used on every kind od surface.
+The 1-man version is surely not the lightest one-person tent nor the best available but it’s a fairly good compromise between price and quality.
+It’s fully freestanding, meaning you don’t need any stakes to pitch it so it can be used on every kind of surface.

 Despite so, the tent being narrow and tall, it can be a bit susceptible to strong winds, so stakes might be recommended in this kind of situation.